-Residents from the City of Sydney Council will rejoice to know that they are entitled to a free bulky household junk collection every week.
-This service is available for residents that are looking to get rid of large household goods such as white goods and appliances that do not fit in your wheelie bins.
+Residents from the City of Sydney Council will rejoice that they are entitled to a free bulky household junk collection every week.
+This service is available for residents that are looking to get rid of large household goods such as white goods and appliances that do not fit in their wheelie bins.

 You will be required to book for a collection day either online or over the phone.
-The arrangement of the date will depend on where you are located in the city.
-It is advised that you should book 3-4 weeks in advance as spots are usually taken up quickly.
+The date arrangement will depend on where you are located in the city.
+You should book 3-4 weeks in advance as spots are usually taken up quickly.

 There has also been good news for those living in the City of Sydney.
 The City of Sydney Council will begin a new contract with Cleanaway to increase the efficiency and upgrade the existing rubbish removal services.
 This will see major improvements in the level of junk collection from the local council.

 You mustn’t throw out your unwanted junk on the streets without proper booking as this is considered illegal dumping.
 This is taken seriously by the City of Sydney Council and you may find yourself with a big fine.

 How to prepare for City of Sydney Council kerbside pick up

 When preparing to throw away your unwanted household junk for the City of Sydney Council to pick up, you will make sure that your pile of junk fulfils the following criteria: